rpa-helpers/electron-java/README.md

       // results from doSomething
     });

+## callMethod

 <a name="javaCallMethod" >

 *java.callMethod(instance, methodName, [args...], callback)**

 **java.callMethodSync(instance, methodName, [args...]) : result**

 Calls a method on the specified instance.
-If you are using the sync method an exception will be throw if an error occures, otherwise it will be the first argument in the callback.
+If you are using the sync method an exception will be throw if an error occurs, otherwise it will be the first argument in the callback.

 __Arguments__